CPP Loans: Instant, No Credit Check Options Available

 Watch out for scams and predatory lenders

-Because payday loans are typically marketed to people desperate for financial assistance but can’t qualify for conventional loans, you may come across illegitimate lenders.
+Because payday loans are typically marketed to people who are desperate for financial assistance but can’t qualify for conventional loans, you may come across illegitimate lenders.
 Beware of these scams and predatory practices:

 • Illegally high interest rates or fees.
-Make sure the amount the lender is charging you is in line with the payday loan regulations of your province.
+Make sure the amount the lender is charging you is in line with the payday loan regulations in your province.

-• Guaranteed loan approvals.
+• Guaranteed loan approval.
 Guaranteed payday loans may sound like an easy way to borrow money, but there is no such thing as a guaranteed payday loan.
-While CPP payday loan lenders are pretty lenient with their eligibility requirements and will accept poor credit scores, they still have other criteria you must meet.
+While CPP payday loan providers are pretty lenient with their eligibility requirements and accept poor credit scores, they still have other criteria you must meet.

 • Identity theft.
 Unlicensed lenders sometimes sell personal financial information to third parties, which could potentially lead to identity theft or a hacked bank account.